odoo/documentation/getting_started/documentation.rst

 **automate** some tasks and do the remaining customizations (**extra screens and reports**).

-Once all applications are deployed and users are comfortable on Odoo, our project manager will not work on your project anymore (unless you have new needs) and you will use the support service if you have further questions.
+Once all applications are deployed and users are comfortable with Odoo, our project manager will not work on your project anymore (unless you have new needs) and you will use the support service if you have further questions.